-- (a) Occupancy-this contract is personal and may not be assigned or transferred to another person.
+This contract is personal and may not be assigned or transferred to another per- son.
 The space may not be sublet.
 The resident agrees not to allow any persons other than the assigned roommate to live in the residence hall room or suite.
 Violation of this restriction is considered serious and may result in fines, eviction from the residence halls, or expulsion from the university.
-The period of occupancy begins upon receipt of a room key by the resident and will terminate within 24 hours after his/her last class or examination. - (b) Housing Fee- The contract binds a student to pay housing rental fees according to the university payment schedule for one academic year.
-The rental fee is billed per semester and is subject to final approval by the Board of Trustees.
+The period of occupancy begins upon receipt of a room key by the resident and will terminate within 24 hours after his/her last class or examination.